Edwards-R/redlist_docs/model.md

 - 10 year trend based on mean of individual Bayesian 10 year trends
 - Graph showing mean and confidence interval per year

+## Frescalo
+This model is based on inter-species assumptions.
+It has been run at 10 year intervals only, meaning that it cannot provide any insight into a 10 year trend and must be assessed over the three points as a 30 year trend.

 ## Internal Expert Opinion
 The expert opinion of the internal review team